Home Tutorials How to Create a Linux Bootable USB Flash Drive

 Step – 6: Enter Password if Prompted

 If you perform the write operation from a normal user account, Ubuntu will ask you for the user password.
-This is since writing an ISO to a USB device is an important decision.
+This is because writing an ISO to a USB device is an important decision.
 Once you enter the correct password, the write operation will start.

 If everything goes alright with the write operation, the installation will be complete.
 This can take anywhere between 5-15 minutes, depending on the USB device and the size of the ISO file.
 Once the ISO installation finishes, you can use your newly created Linux bootable USB to boot into a live distribution.